US/EU – Steps for Whois

 About data

-1. For RDAP file management, the respective Business Register generates and supports web_ids;
+1. For RDAP file management, the respective Commercial Register generates and supports web_ids;

-2. Querying the Business Register works in US English;
+2. Querying the Commercial Register works in US English;

 3. Interface fields can and must be functionally readable as well as work technically.